Vav1lon/GFlyway2/README.md

 How to use
 -------------------------

-    You must start Grails with 'flyway-' argument
+    You must start in Grails console with 'flyway-' argument

 Basic commands: